What Is an Embedded Chart?

 - Help users to better understand complex information quickly (for example, when people view dashboards to conduct an overall process health check).

 - Allow users to easily identify trends and patterns in data (for example, whether sales are going down, whether the first Friday of the month always has a spiked call volume, etc.).

 - Allow users to identify relationships in data (for example, whether the night production process flounders whenever a certain person is in charge).

 - Allow users to identify a frequency in data (for example, how often a product is purchased in a specific geographical area).

 - Help users to examine a network and better understand customers’ behavior (for example, which audiences marketers should target with their message).

-- Help users analyze risk and address issues before they occur and become a real business problem.
+- Help users analyze risk, address issues before they occur, and become a real business problem.

 - Supports data-driven storytelling by helping users communicate a story that gets the message across your organization.

 These are just a couple of examples of what embedded charts could be used for but there are many more use cases for them depending on the industry and business itself, as well as what business questions users want to answer.